Here's What to Avoid If You're Fighting Inflammation—and What to Eat Instead

-- High-fat meats and processes meats
+- High-fat meats and processed meats

-Does Dairy Promote Inflammation?
+Does Dairy Cause Inflammation?

 Contrary to popular belief, dairy products like yogurt actually have an anti-inflammatory effect in most people.
 Yogurt reduces inflammation by supporting gut health.
 But saturated fat can promote inflammation, so choose lower-fat versions.
 However, if you have a dairy allergy or sensitivity, continue to avoid dairy, as it will trigger an inflammatory response.

 Nightshade vegetables, such as tomatoes, eggplant, peppers, and potatoes, are often blamed for arthritis inflammation due to their compound solanine.
 However, there's no conclusive research that they trigger inflammation.
-Nightshades are packed full of antinflammatory nutrients, such as lycopene and beta-carotene, so don't avoid them.
+Nightshades are packed full of anti-inflammatory nutrients, such as lycopene and beta-carotene, so don't avoid them.
 However, if eating a specific one triggers pain or inflammation symptoms, it likely isn't the entire nightshade family, but rather a sensitivity to one that can be eliminated.

 Breakfast: Quinoa Bowls with Avocado and Egg